Horses

 He is named after my favorite king in the Bible, good King Josiah, because the king loved the Word of God and always did what was right in the eyes of the LORD.
 Josiah also means "the LORD supports."

-Much CHC prayer went into choosing Fiesta's stallion and for a good, safe birth.
-Fiesta "took" the first try (a miracle for an 8 yr-old maiden mare).
+Much CHClub #1 prayer went into choosing Fiesta's stallion and for a good, safe birth.
+Fiesta "took" the first try (almost a miracle for an 8 yr-old maiden mare).
 PTL!
 I (Kim) was privileged to be there at Josiah's birth and imprint him.
 He was strong!
-We did have a scare: at 4 days old he came down with "septic anemia" but we caught it very early.
-All the CHC girls prayed hard and our vet (Dr. Schwisow) worked hard and he was out of danger within a day.
+We did have a scare: at 4 days old he came had "septic anemia" but we caught it very early.
+All the CHClub #1 girls prayed hard and our vet (Dr. Schwisow) worked hard and he was out of danger within a day.
+Even Dr. Jim was amazed!
 Again we praise and thank the LORD!

 Training: We have enjoyed working and training Josiah.
 I ponyed him all over our woods since he was a weanling - till my accident.
 He was already in the Whitewater 2006 Christmas parade - carrying a gold present for Jesus.
 Josiah loved it all!

 He is very intelligent and a quick learner.
 We have been ground driving him in '07.
-He has been so cooperative that we even had our grandchild up in a saddle on him (safely).
+He has been so cooperative that we even had our grandchild up in a saddle on him (holding on to him to keep him safe).
 In 2008 we had him ground driving using a driving harness and we saddled him up with the girls who have been helping me.
 Ashley R. has been my training hands and feet.
 Geena R. has helped as we begin to ride him.
 He took to riders on his back like that is where they should be.
 He truly loves to "play" with us all.
 I groom him, lead him, lunge and "lunge for respect".
 I even round pen him from my Frontier electric wheelchair.

-For the past 3 years HFR Josiah has been in dressage training with excellent riding abilities of Danielle R. We have gone to Sorenson's Equestrian Park the past two years as we did the Introductory tests A, B, and C as well as, the Training level tests 1,2, & 3.
+From about Sept.
+2009 to 2012 HFR Josiah has been in dressage training with excellent riding abilities of Danielle R. We have gone to Sorenson's Equestrian Park the past two years as we did the Introductory tests A, B, and C as well as, the Training level tests 1,2, & 3.
 He has excelled with all but one score (59.8) were in the 60's.
 He really showed a wonderful presence and only got friscky a few times.
-Since Danielle graduated and moved on Mikaela started learning dressage riding Josiah in her lessons.
+Since Danielle graduated and moved on Mikaela my most expirienced CHClub member started learning dressage riding Josiah in her lessons.
 She worked with him for about a year and together we developed a very nice musical dressage presentation at her Graduation Ceremony in 2014.
 In fall of 2014 Katie R from the college has been taking lessons on him and in autumn of 2015 we have been teaching him to jump.
 He loves it too!

 I (Kim) have been happy to be able to ride him several times too!